 All Common Shares represented at the Meeting by properly executed proxies will be voted or withheld from voting in accordance with the instructions of the Shareholder on any ballot that may be called for, and where a choice with respect to any matter to be acted upon has been specified in the instrument of proxy, the Common Shares represented by the proxy will be voted or withheld from voting in accordance with such specification.
-In the absence of such specification, such Common Shares will be voted "FOR" fixing the number of directors to be elected at five, "FOR" the election as directors of those nominees of management listed in the Information Circular and "FOR" the appointment of KPMG LLP, Chartered Accountants.
+In the absence of such specification, such Common Shares will be voted "FOR" amending the Articles of the Corporation to increase the maximum number of directors from seven to twelve, "FOR" fixing the number of directors to be elected at eight, "FOR" the election as directors of those nominees of management listed in the Information Circular, "FOR" the appointment of KPMG LLP, Chartered Accountants and "FOR" approving all unallocated stock options under the Corporation's Stock Option Plan.

 Registered Shareholders and non-objecting beneficial owners of Common Shares may vote using the internet at the website www.investorvote.com.
 Such Shareholders should have the form of proxy in hand when they access the website, as they will be prompted to enter their control number, which is located on the form of proxy.
 If such Shareholders vote using the website, their votes must be received not later than 3:00 p.m.
-(Calgary time) on September 4, 2012 or 48 hours prior to the time of any adjournment of the Meeting.
+(Calgary time) on September 10, 2013 or 48 hours prior to the time of any adjournment of the Meeting.
 The website may be used to appoint a proxyholder to attend and vote on such a Shareholder's behalf at the Meeting and to convey such a Shareholder's voting instructions.
 Please note that if such a Shareholder appoints a proxyholder and submits its voting instructions and subsequently wishes to change its appointment, the Shareholder may resubmit its proxy and/or voting direction prior to the deadline noted above.
 The most recently submitted proxy will be recognized as the only valid one, and all previous proxies submitted will be disregarded and considered as revoked, provided that the last proxy is submitted by the deadline noted above.